Joecstarr/thesis/sections/preliminaries/foundations_of_knots/conway.md

 The simplest thing we can do from here is consider the graph as a knot shadow, and for each vertex, choose an over and under strand.
 While that method would give us a knot, it is limiting.
-Less limiting is a process of tangle insertion, in this process we consider each vertex a boundary of a Conway circle in which we can place a tangle generated with the Conway calculus.
+Less limiting is a process of tangle insertion.
+In this process we consider each vertex a boundary of a Conway circle in which we can place a tangle generated with the Conway calculus.
 When we insert the tangle into the Conway circle (vertex in the graph), the
 $NW,\,NE,\,SW,\,\text{and }SE$ points of the tangle are connected to marked